tabulate/tabulate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tabulate is a simple user-friendly interface to tables in your database.
+Tabulate is a simple user-friendly interface to tables in the database.
-Somewhat akin to phpMyAdmin, but including only data-management features.
+Somewhat akin to phpMyAdmin, but including only data-modification features.

 == Description ==

-This plugin provides a simple user-friendly interface to tables in your database.
+This plugin provides a simple user-friendly interface to tables in the database.
-Somewhat akin to phpMyAdmin, but including only data-management features.
+Somewhat akin to phpMyAdmin, but including only data-modification features.

+Access can be granted to *read*, *create*, *update*, and *delete* records in any or all tables.
+(This can be done by anyone with the `promote_users` capability.)

 == Installation ==